Vendiamorpha: Description

 The phenomenon of left-right alternating segments is called glide reflection symmetry, and is a diagnostic feature of proarticulates.
 Transverse elements decrease in size from one end to the other and are inclined in the same direction.
 Typically, the first few, or largest initial isomers are fused together to form a headshield-like structure, leading some researchers to have originally considered them to be ancestral or related to arthropods, though, overwhelming evidence of them being proarticulates have since led researchers to discard this hypothetical relationship.

 Some vendiamorphs (e.g., Vendia and Paravendia) supposedly demonstrate a digestive-distributive system consisting of a simple axial tube and lateral appendages, with one lateral appendage corresponding to one isomer.
-The tentative vendiamorph Karakhatia is unique from the other members, as well as all proarticulates, in the fact that is has been noted to bearing 'coarse radial folds' around its outer margin, which has given it a noticeably frilly appearance, has been likened to what is seen in material of Haootia.
+The tentative vendiamorph Karakhatia is unique from the other members, as well as all proarticulates, in the fact that it has been noted to bearing 'coarse radial folds' around its outer margin, which has given it a noticeably frilly appearance, has been likened to what is seen in material of Haootia.